 Our roots trace back to 1975, when Pastor Ed Sandvig and his wife Dorothy learned of a friend who needed a place to stay and recover after her commitment to the Oregon State Hospital.
 She had cycled between the state hospital and homelessness, with little hope for independence and lasting recovery.
 Her struggles inspired Pastor Sandvig to seek a new way to support the community.

-In 1977, Ed and Dorothy incorporated Luke-Dorf as a 501(c)3 nonprofit organization and launched the first residential home for adults with mental illness in Washington County — a residence still in operation today.
+In 1977, Ed and Dorothy incorporated Luke-Dorf as a 501(c)3 nonprofit organization and launched the first residential home for adults with mental health concerns in Washington County — a residence still in operation today.
 Luke-Dorf was built on a foundation of compassion, hope, and healing.

 Energy and expansion